SteelCompendium/data-gen/Rules/Draw Steel Rules - Linked.md

 #### ORGANIZATION

 Your culture’s organization aspect determines the functioning and leadership of your community.
 You might come from a place with an officially recognized government and a system of laws.
-Or your culture might have enjoyed a less formal organization, with the people in charge having naturally gravitated toward their positions without any official offices or oaths.
+Or your culture might have enjoyed a less formal organization, with the people in [[Charge|charge]] having naturally gravitated toward their positions without any official offices or oaths.

 When you build a culture, select its organization aspect from the following options: anarchic, bureaucratic, or communal.
 You then gain skill options from your chosen system of organization.